Afghans awaiting US resettlement say they’re being deported from Pakistan back to the Taliban – KION546

 Afghans awaiting US resettlement say they’re being deported from Pakistan back to the Taliban

-By CNN’s Nick Paton Walsh and Masoud Popalzai.
+By Nick Paton Walsh, Masoud Popalzai.
 Video by Jessie Gretener and Alessia Tinti

 (CNN) — Afghans who were promised a home in the United States after their country fell to the Taliban say they have waited so long for the US to process their applications that they are now being sent back to the enemy they fled.